-My name is Michelle May and I am the office manager for Impact Healing (and Sasha’s daughter).
-My first introduction to Acupuncture was at the age of eight.
+My first introduction to Acupuncture was at the age of seven.
 At that time, I had seen every podiatrist and physical therapist in the front range area for my severe calf pain caused by my toe walking.
 Each visit I was recommended surgery to lengthen a portion of the Achilles tendon which has its own set of risks and was the least favorable option.
-My mother had been recommended acupuncture as a sort of last resort option (what else did we have to lose?) and to our surprise, within five to ten treatments my leg pain greatly subsided and I was walking more flat-footed than ever before.
+My mother had recommended acupuncture as a sort of last resort option (what else did we have to lose?) and to our surprise, within five to ten treatments my leg pain greatly subsided and I was walking more flat-footed than ever before.
 The treatments brought back functionality back to my legs, feet, toes, and daily life with no more midnight disturbances from searing leg pain.
 Being so young, I didn’t have as much of an appreciation for acupuncture as I do now.
 During the earlier days of the clinic I started out as the receptionist and worked my way towards office manager for several years.
-I enjoyed watching the way patients would come in and the way they would leave were so different and watching my mother’s journey in opening the clinic and treating a variety of illnesses, it has inspired me to follow suit and I am currently studying for my master’s degree in Acupuncture at the Colorado School of Traditional Chinese Medicine in Denver.
+I enjoyed watching the way patients would come in and the way they would leave were so different and watching my mother’s journey in opening the clinic and treating a variety of illnesses inspired me to follow suit.
+In December of 2021, I graduated with my master’s degree in Acupuncture from the Colorado School of Traditional Chinese Medicine in Denver.
 In March of 2022, I traveled to the countryside of Nepal to practice primary care & acupuncture for two months with the Acupuncture Relief Project.
-When I am not in the clinic or classroom, you can find me on road trips traveling with my partner and dog.
+When I am not in the clinic, you can find me on road trips traveling with my partner and dog.

 Mary Grace Catalan, Front Desk/ Administrative